1] The Concept of State

 Pluralist theory is a rejection of monistic theory.
 According to monistic theory, power is to be concentrated at one place whereas according to pluralistic theory, power of the state should be distributed among different associations.
 According to pluralists state is an association like many other associations.
 Man has created various associations for fulfilment of his interest.
 State alone cannot fulfil all the interests of man.
 One of the best exponent of pluralist theory is Laski.
 According to Laski ‘since society is federal, authority should also be federal.’
 Krabbe held that “The notion of sovereignty must be expunged from political theory.”

-Philosophical basis of pluralistic theory of sovereignty
+Philosophical basis of pluralistic theory of sovereignty.

 Laski has given the philosophical basis.
 Universe is multi-dimensional.
 Man is a part of universe, so man is also multi-dimensional personality.
 Man has multiple needs, and hence man has created multiple institutions.
 State alone does not fulfil all the needs of man, hence other associations also deserve share in man’s obligation.

-Types of pluralists
+Types of Pluralists

-1] Moderate Pluralists e.g. Laski
+A] Moderate Pluralists e.g. Laski

 According to moderate pluralists, state is one of the associations among various associations.
 However state is more important than other associations.
 According to Laski, it happens because of the unique role played by the state.
 The role of conflict resolution.
 Which is also called as equilibrium maker.
 Hence for Laski state is the keystone of the social architecture.
 It means society cannot continue without state.

-On one hand he is skeptical with respect to the power exercised by the state.
+Problem in Laski’s ideas: On one hand he is skeptical with respect to the power exercised by the state.
 So he wants to limit the powers.
 Hence he says that “Since society is federal, authority should also be federal.”
+At the same time he realizes the importance of the state and is forced to accept that the state is the keystone of the social architecture.

-2] Extreme Pluralists e.g. MacIver
+B] Extreme Pluralists e.g. MacIver.

 Extreme pluralists do not give any primacy to the state.
 For them state is just one of the associations.
 Who is MacIver?
 MacIver is a sociologist whereas Laski is a political scholar.
-Hence there is difference in there attitude.
+Hence there is difference in their attitude.
 It is natural for Laski to give importance to the state.

 According to MacIver there are many institutions and associations which are prior to state, not dependent on state for their existence e.g. Church.
 MacIver gives the concept of ‘service state’.
 According to him, state commands because it serves.
-It means state deserves the respect only when it fulfills the useful functions.
+It means state deserves the respect only when it fulfils the useful functions.

 According to MacIver, state is both the guardian of law and the child of law.
 Means state’s purpose is to maintain law and order and at the same time, state is also under the law.
 State cannot exercise arbitrary powers.
 State powers are limited (the concept of rule of law).

-According to MacIver, the general will is not the will of the state, but will of the people for the state.
+According to MacIver, the ‘general will’ is not the will of the state, but will of the people for the state.
 It means It is misunderstood as if state enjoys ultimate powers.
 Totalitarian rulers misused the concept.
 The concept of general will does not give ultimate powers to the state.
 It gives ultimate powers to the people.
 It is people’s wish, which is expressed through the general will.
 State itself has to abide by the will of the people.

-Critical evaluation of Pluralistic theory:
+Critical evaluation of Pluralistic theory

 Pluralistic theory is more realistic explanation.
 In the age of federalism and growth of multiple associations like UN, ICJ, EU, we cannot accept the monistic view that law is just the command of sovereign.